Tetris973/mono-next-nest-template/docs-website/docs/code-organization/file-structure.md

 Project-related documents that contains sensitive or that need to be shared with the client should not be in the repository, they might be better suited for a tool like Confluence or Bookstack.
 :::

-### `apps/server/shared/`
-Contains generated/build files from the server app that are shared with the client app.

 ## Key Files

 ### `eslint-rules.js`